 CPT, HCPCS, and ICD-10 Codes for Laser Procedures Under NCD 69

 NCD 69 does not list specific CPT codes, HCPCS codes, or ICD-10-CM diagnosis codes.
-This is intentional — the policy establishes a coverage framework for laser procedures across all specialties rather than covering a defined procedure set.
-The absence of an explicit code list is itself a billing consideration.
+This is intentional — the policy governs a framework, not a specific procedure or device.

 Get the Full Picture